Swetha41/TodoList-Basic/README.md

-# todoList-basic
+# TodoList-Basic
-todoList-basic developed with Express, EJS and MongoDB
+TodoList-Basic with Node JS, Express, EJS and MongoDB